duckdb/duckdb-web/docs/sql/duckdb_table_functions.md

 ---
 DuckDB offers a collection of table functions that provide metadata about the current database.
 These functions reside in the `main` schema and their names are prefixed with `duckdb_`.

 The resultset returned by a `duckdb_` table function may be used just like an ordinary table or view.
-For example, you can use a `duckdb_` function call in the `FROM` clause of a `SELECT` statment, and you may refer to the columns of its returned resultset elsewhere in the statement, for example in the `WHERE` clause.
+For example, you can use a `duckdb_` function call in the `FROM` clause of a `SELECT` statement, and you may refer to the columns of its returned resultset elsewhere in the statement, for example in the `WHERE` clause.

 Table functions are still functions, and you should write parenthesis after the function name to call it to obtain its returned resultset: